LibraRex

 - Flutter SDK ≥ 3.10.0 and Dart ≥ 3.0.0

-- Google Cloud project with Sheets API and Google Sign-In enabled
+- Google Cloud project with Sheets API, Drive API, and Google Sign-In enabled

 Run locally